 - Ship some goods by air and others by sea.

-You can set the gateway to inclusive gateway by popup menu.
-Please see below image for more detail:
+You can set the gateway to an inclusive gateway by popup menu.
+Please see the image below for detail:

-A parallel gateway is used to visualize concurrent execution of activities.
-We the process arrive to parallel gateway node, the work will split into multiple token and will merge when reach to the joining parallel gateway.
-Bellow in typical example of parallel gateway.
+A parallel gateway is used to visualize the concurrent execution of activities and is used in pairs.
+When the process arrives at the parallel gateway node, all the outgoing flows exhibited from the gateway will be executed simultaneously.
+The flow will be merged at the joining parallel gateway.
+The image below shows an example of a parallel gateway.

-Complex gateway is used to model complex synchronization behavior.
-We don’t suggest modeler to use complex gateway too often.
-Please try to use combination of different gateway types before decided to use complex gateway.
+A complex gateway is used to model complex synchronization behavior.
+We don’t suggest using a complex gateway too often.
+Please try to use a combination of different gateway types before deciding to use a complex gateway.